andreshernandez92/Monitoring-Analytics-Test/README.md

 ## 14. Production Readiness Roadmap

 The current implementation is a working prototype suitable for the assessment.
-In a production deployment at CloudWalk's scale, the following enhancements would be applied:
+In a production deployment at Proctor's scale, the following enhancements would be applied:

 ### Data Layer